godotengine/godot-docs/classes/class_physics2ddirectbodystate.rst

 - :ref:`int<class_int>` **get_contact_count** **(** **)** const

 Returns the number of contacts this body has with other bodies.

-Note that by default this returns 0 unless bodies are configured to log contacts.
+**Note:** By default, this returns 0 unless bodies are configured to monitor contacts.
 See :ref:`RigidBody2D.contact_monitor<class_RigidBody2D_property_contact_monitor>`.

 .. _class_Physics2DDirectBodyState_method_get_contact_local_normal: